 Say you have a Phase One digital back, then Capture One DB is all you need.
 But if you have a DSLR as well, and like to use it with Capture One as well, buy a Pro license.

 Tip: Capture One DB is also a great read-only tool for customers you like to show your DSLR raw file with edits without allowing them to change adjustments.
-Capture One DB happens to show your adjustments you made in Pro but due to DB’s limitations these adjustments are not editable!
+Capture One DB happens to show the adjustments you made in Pro but due to DB’s limitations, these adjustments are not editable!

 Express (for Sony)

 The Express mode was the cheaper ‘light’ version.
-Now this mode is an all exclusive for Sony shooters.
-It is free as DB, supports only Sony raw files, has fewer tools, does not provide tethering and works with a single catalog.
+Now, this mode is an all exclusive for Sony shooters.
+It is another free Capture One 8 mode as DB, supports only Sony raw files, has fewer tools, does not provide tethering and works with a single catalog.
 Since it is free, just install and choose the Express option to use it.
 No activation is required.

 From the Express (for Sony) mode you can upgrade to Pro (for Sony) or the full Pro.
 As with the DB mode mentioned earlier, deactivate, restart, and activate with a license key or run the trial.